-SCJ is the nation’s oldest honor society for student media leaders.
-Journalism is a foundation of democracy, and to ensure its future, SCJ focuses on pre-professional development at the collegiate level.
-SCJ aims to advance ethical, innovative collegiate journalism nationally and to create a strong network of advocates for First Amendment education.
+The Society for Collegiate Journalists is the nation’s oldest honor society for student media leaders.
+Journalism is a foundation of democracy, and to ensure its future, SCJ focuses on professional development at the collegiate level.
+SCJ advances ethical, accurate, and innovative collegiate journalism nationally and creates a strong network of advocates for First Amendment education.

 The Society for Collegiate Journalists is a National Society of Collegiate Mass Communications.
 SCJ was formed when Pi Delta Epsilon, founded in 1909, and Alpha Phi Gamma, founded in 1919, merged in 1975.